eFishery/NeMo/README.md

 ### Default Greeting

-This will be triggered when users chat any text to NeMo and start to send `message`
+This will be triggered when users chat any text to NeMo and start to send `message` and expected by the variable `expected_users`

 ```YAML
 default_greeting: